virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 For now don't worry about the difference between the two types, just know for now that the former has been around for decades, while the latter is the subject of active experimental research and have only started to be used in the last 6-7 years.

-**You are now ready for a short tour of the Data Science process, where I'll give you an overview of what your trip to Purgatorio will be like.**
+**You are now ready for a short tour of the Data Science process, where Virgilio will give you an overview of what your trip to Purgatorio will be like.**

 ## Frame the problem